Sewer Backup Answering Service

 Guardrails matter

-Sewage exposure, contamination, tenant safety, insurance, and restoration-sensitive calls should be documented and routed with approved language, not improvised over voicemail.
+Sewage exposure, contamination, tenant safety, insurance, and restoration-sensitive calls should be documented and handed off with approved language, not improvised over voicemail.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.